-We are a biopharmaceutical company focused on the discovery, development, and commercialization of small molecule drugs for the treatment of central nervous system disorders.
-We currently have six clinical programs and several additional programs in discovery and development.
-In our most advanced program, we are conducting Phase III studies with pimavanserin for the treatment of Parkinson's disease psychosis.
-We have reported positive results from a Phase II trial in our program with pimavanserin as a co-therapy in schizophrenia.
-We also have completed enrollment of a Phase IIb trial in our program with ACP-104 as a stand-alone treatment for schizophrenia.
-In addition, we have completed a proof-of-concept clinical study with pimavanserin for the treatment of sleep maintenance insomnia in healthy older adults.
-We have retained worldwide commercialization rights for our programs with pimavanserin and ACP-104.
-Additionally, we have a neuropathic pain program in Phase II development and a glaucoma program in Phase I studies in collaboration with Allergan, Inc. All of the drug candidates in our product pipeline emanate from discoveries made using our proprietary drug discovery platform.
+We are a biopharmaceutical company focused on the development and commercialization of small molecule drugs for the treatment of central nervous system disorders.
+We currently are developing a portfolio consisting of our four most advanced product candidates including pimavanserin, which is in Phase III development for the treatment of Parkinson's disease psychosis.
+We also have reported positive results with pimavanserin in a Phase II trial as a co-therapy in schizophrenia and in a proof-of-concept clinical study for sleep maintenance insomnia.
+We have retained worldwide commercialization rights to pimavanserin.
+In addition, we have a product candidate in Phase II for chronic pain and a product candidate in Phase I for glaucoma, each in collaboration with Allergan, Inc., and ACP-106 in IND-track development.
+All of the product candidates in our pipeline emanate from discoveries made using our proprietary drug discovery platform.

 We have incurred substantial operating losses since our inception due in large part to expenditures for our research and development activities.
-At December 31, 2007, we had an accumulated deficit of \$229.9 million.
-We expect our operating losses to increase for at least the next several years as we pursue the clinical development of our lead drug candidates and expand our discovery and development pipeline.
+In August 2008, we implemented a strategic restructuring designed to focus resources primarily on our most advanced product candidates, including pimavanserin, and to provide additional financial flexibility and strength.
+In connection with the restructuring, we reduced our total workforce by about 50 percent and have reduced our internal operating expenses significantly.
+At December 31, 2008, we had an accumulated deficit of \$294.1 million.
+Although we have reduced our operating expenses in connection with the strategic restructuring, we expect our operating losses to continue for at least the next several years as we pursue the clinical development of our product candidates.

 We have not generated any revenues from product sales to date, and we do not expect to generate revenues from product sales for at least the next several years, if at all.
 Our revenues to date have been generated substantially from research and milestone payments under our collaboration agreements.
-We have entered into three separate collaboration agreements with Allergan and one with Sepracor.
-We have also entered into a development agreement with The Stanley Medical Research Institute ("SMRI") and smaller scale collaboration and license agreements with other parties.
-As of December 31, 2007, we had received an aggregate of \$57.9 million in payments under these agreements, including research funding and related fees and upfront and milestone payments.
-We expect our revenues for the next several years to consist primarily of payments under our current agreements and any additional collaborations, including any upfront payments upon execution of new agreements, research funding throughout the research term of our agreements with these parties, and milestone payments contingent upon achievement of agreed-upon objectives.
+We have established three separate collaboration agreements with Allergan.
+We also entered into agreements with Sepracor and The Stanley Medical Research Institute, or SMRI, the terms of which ended in January 2008 and May 2007, respectively, as well as smaller scale research and license agreements with other parties.
+As of December 31, 2008, we had received an aggregate of \$59.5 million in payments under these agreements, including research funding and related fees and upfront and milestone payments.
+We expect our revenues for the next several years to consist primarily of payments under our current agreements with Allergan and any additional collaborations, including any upfront payments upon execution of new agreements, research funding throughout the research term of our agreements with these parties, and milestone payments contingent upon achievement of agreed-upon objectives.